Harry Potter and all characters, etc. belong to J. K. Rowling, not me.

 Within minutes, the three teenagers, looking distinctly out-of-place, appeared at the Ministry atrium, having floo'd there from one of Harry's houses.
 He still wasn't wearing any shoes.
 They saw a group of 'Life Force' members running toward the apparition point when one of them shouted, "They're right here!"

 All of them stopped and looked at the three teenagers, along with everyone else in that huge room.
-"It is him!" said another LF member.
+"It is him!" confirmed another LF member.
 I can see his scar."
 He walked up to them.
 "We got a report that you three disappeared from the Triwizard Tournament.
 What happened?"

 After telling them, Kingsley Shacklebolt, who'd been summoned there, taught Harry how to lead him in apparating, even when he wasn't performing the apparition itself.
 It was a rare variation of Side-Along Apparition.
 Once the auror had briefly checked out the place (and saw Voldemort's corpse), he apparated Harry back to the Ministry and created a portkey to bring several other officials to the spot.